When looking for a website builder you should take the same things into consideration that you would if looking for a manual builder:

 3. SEO and ongoing performance

 This article is going to focus on the structure of a homepage and how that should be designed with SEO in mind in order to predetermine how much value is passed to each internal page.
 However, there are many factors that should be taken into consideration to ensure that a website is structured to perform well in search engines.
+A beautifully designed and intuitive website will not drive conversions in itself unless a search engine identifies it as relevant and directs traffic towards it.
+A strong SEO foundation is therefore essential to the functioning of any website as it ensures that a website is structured to perform well in search engines.
+This strategy will ensure that when customers type in keywords that are relevant to your business, your website is likely to show up.

 Inevitably, every website will require updates in order to stay current, but every website should be designed with the future in mind.
 A website should be seen as an investment, that will continue to deliver ROI for the foreseeable future.
 The longevity of a website relies heavily on our next point, the ease of updates and CMS (content management systems).